AndyA/psips/README.md

 ## psips

-The problem can be fixed by passing the h264 bit stream through a filter which
+The problem can be fixed by passing the h264 bit stream through a filter that

 * stores any SPS and PPS NALs it sees in the stream
 * places a copy of the most recent SPS and PPS just before any IDR (key) frames.